anthogr45/Dailyplanner/README.md

 ## Credits

 - Lecturer Gurneesh Singh for teaching us the module.
-- Class students for their collaborative support in the slack chat.
+- Class collegues for their collaborative support in the slack chat.
+- Tutor Dru Sanchez and Andres Jimenez for the knowledge sharing.

 ## Features Links